One Hour a Week Can Change Everything

 Your Role as a Mentor

 At Charting Careers, mentors are champions, guides, and trusted allies to youth discovering their voice and potential.
-With just one hour a week, you can make a lasting impact by building a consistent, meaningful relationship with a middle or high school student in Annapolis.
-Mentors offer encouragement, share life experiences, help scholars navigate challenges, and celebrate their goals.
-You don’t need special skills—just compassion, commitment, and the belief that all young people deserve someone in their corner.
+By building a consistent, meaningful relationship with a middle or high school student, you offer encouragement, share life experiences, help scholars navigate challenges, and celebrate their goals.

 Mentor Requirements